1. Why does NCCIH offer separate clinical trial funding opportunity announcements (FOAs) for mechanistic studies and clinical outcome studies?

-For the cooperative agreement mechanisms (i.e., U awards), an NCCIH staff member will be assigned as a program scientist and participate in the steering committee for your award.
-This person is meant to serve as a resource to the study team.
+For the cooperative agreement mechanisms (i.e., U awards), once an award has been made, an NCCIH staff member will be assigned as a program scientist and participate in the steering committee for it.
+This person will serve as a resource for the study team.

-NCCIH staff have knowledge of the challenges presented by complementary and integrative health research and are available to help grantees address these challenges.
+NCCIH staff know of the challenges presented by complementary and integrative health research and are available to help grantees address these challenges.
 The NCCIH Clinical Research Toolbox is an example of one resource that we have developed to assist investigators.

 Yes.
 For more details, review the NIH Policy on the Dissemination of NIH-Funded Clinical Trial Information.

 Yes.
 Please contact an NCCIH program director for details.

 16. Is a recruitment plan required?
 Will NCCIH monitor progress of the trial?
 Are there consequences for failing to meet the recruitment milestones?